unjs/website/content/5.blog/2024-08-15-h3-towards-the-edge-of-the-web.md

 In addition to web handlers, we have introduced a new plain adapter format with `toPlainHandler(app)` syntax.
 This allows to virtually integrate H3 with any serverless platform with plain input and response objects!

-All of this is possible using new streaming capabilities and [unjs/unenv](https://unenv.unjs.io) that brings super lightweight Node.js compatibilities.
+All of this is possible using new streaming capabilities and [unjs/unenv](https://unenv.unjs.io) that brings lightweight Node.js compatibility layer.
 Before, this was only possible with [Nitro presets](https://nitro.unjs.io/deploy).

 Additionally, we have introduced new web helpers:

-- `toWebRequest`: Conver a H3 event object to web [Request](https://developer.mozilla.org/en-US/docs/Web/API/Request)
+- `toWebRequest`: Convert a H3 event object to web [Request](https://developer.mozilla.org/en-US/docs/Web/API/Request)
 - `getRequestWebStream`: Get a readable stream from the current H3 event request.
 - `fromPlainHandler`: Convert a plain object handler into H3 compatible event handler
 - `fromWebHandler`: Convert a Web Request/Response handler into H3 compatible event handler